Our free membership, business.com+, takes the pain out of choosing new business services.

 PowerShell Tools

 PowerShell is installed by default in Windows 11, Windows 10, Windows 7, Windows Server 2008 R2 and later versions of Windows.
-Newer versions of PowerShell introduce new features and “cmdlets” (Microsoft’s term for PowerShell commands ― pronounced “command-lets”) and are installed using the corresponding version of the Windows Management Framework (WMF).
+More recent versions of PowerShell introduced new features and “cmdlets” (Microsoft’s term for PowerShell commands ― pronounced “command-lets”).
+Releases up to PowerShell 5.1 are installed using the corresponding Windows Management Framework (WMF).
+The cross-platform PowerShell 6 and 7 lines install via MSI, WinGet or the Microsoft Store.
 Currently, WMF 5.1 is the latest version recommended for production use.
-In some cases, several new features are dependent on the operating system in addition to the WMF version.
-For instance, Windows 11 and Windows Server 2022 support the Test-NetConnection cmdlet, which allows you to test connectivity to a specific TCP/IP port, but this cmdlet is not available in Windows 7, even when running the latest WMF version.
+In some cases, several new features depend on the operating system as well as the WMF version.
+For instance, Windows 11 and Windows Server 2022 include the Test-NetConnection cmdlet, which lets you test connectivity to a specific TCP/IP port, but this cmdlet is not available in Windows 7, even when you install the latest WMF version.

 On most Windows systems, users will have the availability of two PowerShell environments: the PowerShell console and the PowerShell ISE (Integrated Scripting Environment).
 The PowerShell console appears like the traditional command line, but with the full weight of PowerShell behind it.
 Variable names, loops, tab completion and piping are all available from the PowerShell console.
 For more in-depth use, such as script building, the PowerShell ISE offers tab completion, code highlighting and Microsoft’s Intellisense code completion capability to assist you in creating and testing your PowerShell code.
 The PowerShell ISE also allows you to work with multiple PowerShell scripts simultaneously using tabbed navigation.